aws-samples/cfn101-workshop/content/intermediate/operations/stack-policy-and-prevention-controls/index.md

 ### Cleanup

-Choose to follow steps shown next to cleanup resources you created with this lab:
+Choose to follow steps shown next to clean up resources you created with this lab:

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. Select the stack named `stack-policy-lab` and choose **Delete**.